 For renewal and modification applications, the existing burden report may be waived if the permit would “serve an essential environmental, health or safety need” of the disadvantaged community.

-For any permit application, the new law authorizes NYSDEC to impose operational changes to the project aimed at reducing the pollution burden within a disadvantaged community.
+For any permit application, the new law authorizes NYSDEC to impose operational changes to the project aimed at reducing the environmental pollution burden within a disadvantaged community.
 Since the burden report prepared by the applicant is required to assess operational changes to the project that would reduce the pollution burden, the applicant is given the first chance to identify possible changes to get ahead of the issue.
 Experienced counsel can help develop compliance strategies.

 NYSDEC is required to promulgate regulations and issue guidance for preparing existing burden reports.
 The regulations and guidance will provide additional clarity and definitions.